Creating A Prenuptial Agreement That Works

 - Luxury items that have monetary values

-It can also address how you will share expenses during the marriage, what purchases you consider marital property, and what you do not.
-It can provide for children, alimony and estate planning.
+It can also address how you will share expenses during the marriage and which purchases you do and do not consider to be marital property.
+It can provide for children, alimony and estate planning as well.

-If you already have children, a prenuptial agreement can ensure that they will receive assets you want them to receive.
-Margaret Oliver can assist you in drafting a prenuptial agreement that will stand the test of time.
-She will use her skills and knowledge to protect your assets while considering any future implications the agreement will have.
+If you already have children, a prenuptial agreement can ensure that they will receive the assets you want them to receive.
+Our lawyers can assist you in drafting a prenuptial agreement that will stand the test of time.
+We will use our skills and knowledge to protect your assets while considering any future implications that the agreement will have.

 Contact An Attorney Who Can Help You Protect Your Assets

-Even if you and your future spouse are in agreement on the need for a prenuptial agreement, an attorney can make sure you will not be harming yourself in the future.
-For help drafting, negotiating or reviewing prenuptial agreements, contact Margaret Oliver online or call 410-740-1180.
+Even if you and your future spouse are in agreement on the need for a prenuptial agreement, an attorney can make sure that you will not be harming yourself in the future.
+For help drafting, negotiating or reviewing prenuptial agreements, contact Margaret and Lauren online or call Oliver Leffler Law at 410-740-1180.